-.3 CEUs CRN 33406 Prerequisite: CIX 907 Introduction to the Internet or permission of the instructor (must be obtained prior to first day of class)

-This course will provide a survey of business and commercial activity on the Internet with an emphasis on practical applications being utilized on a daily basis in the workplace.
-Whether you're a busy professional, an innovative employee, or an entrepreneurial business owner, this class will help to put you on the cutting edge of Internet and telecommunications practices in the business community.
+3 CEUs CRN 30460 Prerequisite: CIX 907 Introduction to the Internet or permission of the instructor (must be obtained prior to first day of class) This course will provide a survey of business and commercial activity on the Internet with an emphasis on practical applications being utilized on a daily basis in the workplace.
+Whether you're a busy professional. an innovative employee, or an entrepreneurial business owner, this class will help to put you on the cutting edge of Internet and telecommunications practices in the business community.
+Lynda Palmer

-Annemarie Boyer 1 mtg: Tue Jun 15 6:30-9:30pm CSUDH ERC A115 \$60
+1 mtg: Sun Jun 25 1-4pm CSUDH rm TBA \$60

-CIX 934-01 Finding It Fast on the Internet (replaces CIX 908 Surfing The Internet)
+CIX 934-01 Finding It Fast on the Internet

-.3 CEUs CRN 33407 Prerequisite: CIX 907 Introduction to the Internet or permission of Instructor (must be obtained prior to first day of class)

-There is an unprecedented amount of information on the Internet.
+.3 CEUs CRN 30447 Prerequisite: CIX 907 Introduction to the Internet or permission of Instructor (must be obtained prior to first day of class) There is an unprecedented amount of information on the Internet.
 However, the challenge lies in finding the right information, fast.
 This class will show you Internet specific research techniques that will help you find the information you want.
 You will get a list of Internet addresses that can help you find information such as where to get a free web site, free email, how to find information on your competitors, online encyclopedias, libraries, news services as well as how to operate the most powerful information search tools.
 Students will also learn how consumers locate products and services on the web.
 Gary Palmer

-1 mtg: Sa Jul 17 9am-noon CSUDH ERC A-115 (Two students per computer) \$60
+1 mtg: Sun Jul 16 9am-noon CSUDH rm TBA (Two students per computer) \$60